Automation-game-Oxygen-motors/oxygen-challenger/README.md

 ## install instructions
-the dae file is located in vehicles/cyberwolf_doge_racing_doge_charger_lt_v2/dae.zip extract the zip to vehicles/cyberwolf_doge_racing_doge_charger_lt_v2/ the engine sounds need to be extracted into art/sounds/
+the dae file is located in vehicles/cyberwolf_doge_racing_doge_charger_lt_v2/dae.zip extract the zip to vehicles/cyberwolf_doge_racing_doge_charger_lt_v2/ the engine.zip need to be extracted into art/sounds/
 ## about
 this is a older car before i moved into beta